 Treatment of Anorexia Nervosa

 The goal of anorexia nervosa treatment is to get the patient back to a healthy weight.
 If the patient's life is in danger, they may be admitted to a hospital.
 In severe cases, people with anorexia may initially require a feeding tube to deliver nutrients to their bodies.
-Treatment for anorexia nervosa often involves a team of health professionals, including doctors, nutritionists, psychiatrists, and therapists.
+Treatment options for anorexia nervosa often involves a team of health professionals, including doctors, nutritionists, psychiatrists, and therapists.
 Medical treatment may be administered if the body has become damaged by the condition.
 Nutritional counseling can help the patient develop healthy eating patterns, and psychological counseling can help address mental health issues.
 Anorexia often requires long-term treatment to prevent relapses and may be a life-long process

 It is critical for patients with anorexia nervosa to seek treatment before the condition worsens.
 Untreated anorexia can lead to anemia, bone loss, heart, kidney, lung problems, and death.